 On my deepest dive to 279ft, I felt zero pain or pressure in my ears.
 How is that possible?
 Because I equalize every other kick.
 How could I feel any pain if I equalize that often?

 Beginners often tell me they want to wait till the pressure builds because it feels like that makes it easier to pop, but this is not true.
 It makes it harder.
 You want to equalize BEFORE you feel the pain or pressure.
-Focus on this simple but powerful technique the next time you go diving.

 Reduce your dairy intake to help equalizing